SJ23 Tech Tip B15, (Updated 2019-09-03) Bob Schimmel | |||

 The cockpit seats (or locker lids) will take a beating over the years

-traffic they get.
+traffic they have to endure.
 The cockpit floor, by comparison, is built very strong

 as it's probably the most used surface on the boat.
 A seat has to support

-a lot of weight when a person steps on the middle of it while boarding the
+the most weight when a person steps on the middle while boarding the

 boat.
-They're likely carrying a box of beer which adds more weight, but
+Plus, they're likely carrying a box of beer which adds more weight, but

 who's complaining.
 Then there are those 'mad dives' from the top of the